sourcedream/allcountjs/README.md

 # WARNING: This project is not maintained anymore

+# Current State

+AllcountJS isn't maintained anymore so we intend to keep this fork working and keep adding features.
+The current version is under development and isn't supposed to be used in production yet.
+When a production ready version is reached we'll change the project name and keep this repo as compatibility for AllcountJS.

 # What is AllcountJS

 The fastest way to deliver web & mobile applications with business value using Node.js.